-Undergraduate School of Bible and Theology programs are designed for ministers, ministerial students, and laypersons who desire a biblical education.
-Degree programs are open to all with a high school diploma or its equivalent.
-Advanced academic placement through transfer of credit is possible for those with previous undergraduate training.
+The Undergraduate School of Bible and Theology programs are designed for ministers, ministerial students, and laypersons who desire a biblical education.
+Degree programs are open to all with a high school diploma or equivalent.
+Advanced academic placement through credit transfer is possible for those with previous undergraduate training.